abuehl/abuehl.github.io/_posts/2026-03-23-using-ms-partitions.md

 We're now using the non-standard partitions of the MSVC compiler for our [UML Editor](https://cadifra.com/) as explained in the rest of this blog posting.

-**Please note that the follwing code examples are not compliant with the current C++ standard.
+**Please note that the following code examples are not compliant with the current C++ standard.
 As such they can be seen as erroneous, but they satisfy the current implementation of the MSVC compiler.**